 Files beat a database for agent-operated knowledge bases

-Type: note · Status: current
+Type: note · Status: current · Tags: architecture

-A database migration doesn't just change storage — it replaces the entire tool chain:
+The temptation as a KB grows is to move to a database.
+But a database migration doesn't just change storage — it replaces the entire tool chain:

-- Agent access: Agents currently use Read/Write/Grep — tools they already have.
+- Agent access: Agents use Read/Write/Grep — tools they already have.
 A database requires an API layer or DB client on every interaction.

 - Infrastructure: Files need nothing.
 A database needs hosting, backups, migrations, and someone to maintain it.